mhuebert/Humpty/src/baa.py.md

 And one for the dame,

     >>> dame = Person("Dame")
-    >>> print Dame
+    >>> print dame
     Name: Dame; bags of wool: 0
     >>> give_bag_of_wool(black_sheep, dame)
     >>> print dame
     Name: Dame; bags of wool: 1

-And one for the little boy
-Who lives down the lane.
+And one for the little boy who lives down the lane.

     >>> little_boy_who_lives_down_the_lane = Person("Fred")
     >>> print little_boy_who_lives_down_the_lane